duchainer/.githooker/README.md

 - simple setup, maintenance and handling of git-hooks across teams and projects
 - common git-hook tasks as declarative configuration inside your git repository _(optional)_
+- Works on Linux and Windows

+### Common pitfalls
+- Make sure to make your .githooks/ scripts executable

 ### Why?